tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - ReplaceUnhealthy - replace unhealthy instances
 - ScheduledActions - accept scheduled actions
 - Standby - remove from service but keep in ASG

+- Autoscaling Groups are free
+- Only the resources created are billed
+- Use cool downs to avoid rapid scaling
+- Think about more, smaller instances - granularity
+- Use with ALB's for elasticity - abstraction
+- ASG defines WHEN and WHERE, LT defines WHAT